How to Set Up Resource Alerts

 Warning

-If the Slack team name includes non-unicode (UTF-8) characters, like emojis, monitoring notifications will fail and throw a 500 error.
+If the Slack team name includes non-unicode (UTF-8) characters, like emojis, monitoring notifications fails and throws a 500 error.
 We’re working on expanding character set support.

-You can then choose to notify Slackbot (which will send messages only to you), notify a channel, or notify any person or group through direct messages.
+You can then choose to notify Slackbot (which sends messages only to you), notify a channel, or notify any person or group through direct messages.

-Once you’ve authorized the link between DigitalOcean Monitoring and a Slack team, that connection will be available and enabled by default the next time you create an alert policy.
-If you choose to unlink in a new alert policy, you’ll be able to select a different channel or a different team without affecting any previous connections.
+Once you’ve authorized the link between DigitalOcean Monitoring and a Slack team, that connection is available and enabled by default the next time you create a resource alert.
+If you choose to unlink in a new resource alert, you are able to select a different channel or a different team without affecting any previous connections.

-Finally, choose a unique and descriptive name for the alert policy.
-This name will be used to identify this specific alert policy when notifications are sent.
+Finally, choose a unique and descriptive name for the resource alert.
+This name is used to identify this specific resource alert when notifications are sent.

-• Identify the policy on the Monitoring index page.
+• Identifies the resource alert on the Monitoring index page.

-• Form part of the subject line of the email alert.
+• Forms part of the subject line of the email alert.

 Untriggered resource alert